 The computer will display all network interfaces and their MAC addresses.

 What’s the difference between a MAC address and an IP address?

 MAC addresses cannot be changed as it is permanently allocated for your device, while IP addresses can be changed.
 IP addresses will be changed if you use a dynamic IP address, but they will remain the same if you are using a dedicated IP address.

 MAC addresses are used in local networks, while IP addresses can be used to identify network devices worldwide.

 Uses of MAC addresses

 - One of its primary usages is in filtering wireless networks.
-If few people connect to a wireless network (WiFi), then the public IP of them will be the same and therefore how the packets of data move to the exact person who requested is based on the MAC address.
+If few people connect to a wireless network (WiFi), then their public IP will be the same; therefore, how the packets of data move to the requested person is based on the MAC address.

-- It can also be used to track network users and even limit access to them.
-Filtering can be used to track network users, and to restrict their access.
+- It can also track network users and even limit access to them.
+Filtering can be used to track network users and restrict their access.